 - to apply for a Certificate of Completion of the Academic Stage of Training

 - to enrol with the SRA prior to commencing the LPC.

 Please note that these changes could impact considerably upon you and it is your responsibility to ensure that you understand your revised obligations in respect of the LPC.

 If you are in any doubt about how these changes affect you, please consult the SRA website.

-LPC students are able to use all of the library and IT facilities of the University, in particular, the Boots Library, which is being refurbished over summer 2014.
+LPC students are able to use all of the library and IT facilities of the University, in particular, the Boots Library, which has recently been refurbished.
 The Boots Library will house the entire Law Collection and will also incorporate the current Professional Resource Centre.
 As a result, LPC students will be afforded 24 hour access to library resources.